US announces plans to airlift Americans from cruise ship as virus infections soar | The New Daily US announces plans to airlift Americans from cruise ship

 “Tourism and trade would greatly benefit from even a partial lifting of the ban from provinces in China that present a much lower risk to Australians.”

-Chinese authorities meanwhile are stepping up their efforts to curtail the spread of the virus, which kills about two percent of those it infects.
+Chinese authorities meanwhile are stepping up their efforts to curtail the spread of the virus, which kills about 2 per cent of those it infects.

-People returning to Beijing from extended holidays have been ordered to undergo a 14-day self-quarantine — an edict that came as hard-hit Hubei province reported more than 2,400 new cases and dese3rted streets made major cities resemble ghost towns.
+People returning to Beijing from extended holidays have been ordered to undergo a 14-day self-quarantine – an edict that came as hard-hit Hubei province reported more than 2400 new cases and deserted streets made major cities resemble ghost towns.

 State newspaper Beijing Daily said anyone who disobeys would be punished, but it was not immediately clear how that would be enforced or whether the restrictions would apply to non-residents and foreigners arriving from abroad.